google/google-ctf/2019/finals/reversing-gpurtl/README.md

 # name: "GPURTL"

-description: "Your disassembler has no power here!"
+description: Your disassembler has no power here!

 # flag: "CTF{Who-needs-an-FPGA-anyway---}"